 Unlike patents, trade secrets do not need to be new or novel and can even be capable of reverse-engineering (with enough time and effort).
 Often, businesses over look trade secrets and do not realize they are important until they are lost.

 What are “Reasonable Measures” to Preserve Trade Secrets?
 When it comes to trade secret protection, the law demands a business take “reasonable measures” to protect them.
 A multi-prong approach is required.
 While absolute secrecy is not required, constant, yet unobtrusive, vigilance is necessary to ensure that “reasonable measures” are taken to protect the confidentiality of the trade secrets.
 Confidentiality agreements and cybersecurity protections are essential, but they are one part of what is required for the effective protection of trade secrets.
 Threat assessment and management is advisable.

 Special attention must be paid when trade secrets are shared outside the company, with business partners and others in the supply chain (including customers and vendors).
 In the event of enforcement, businesses will need to be able to answer what was shared with others and when it was shared, an exercise that, for most businesses, will require a lengthy and expensive investigation, as this information is rarely tracked in a systematized and comprehensive way and few tools are readily available to help businesses in this effort.

 In addition, we also assist companies in training their employees, contractors, and other business partners to properly protect trade secrets and help businesses create a culture conducive to trade secret protection.
 Where appropriate, we assist companies in conducting due diligence on potential business partners with regard to their trade secrets practices.
-We also collaborate with cybersecurity and data privacy attorneys and other professionals as needed to ensure the trade secret protection program is as comprehensive as necessary.
+We also collaborate with cybersecurity and data privacy professionals as needed to ensure the trade secret protection program is as comprehensive as necessary.